 Around 8 months your baby’s sleep is starting to change once again!
-The 8 month sleep regression can happen anytime between 8, 9 and 10 months and is tied to your baby’s rapid development.
+The 8 month sleep regression can happen anytime between 8, 9 and 10 months (which is why some also call it the 9 month sleep regression and 10 month sleep regression), and is tied to your baby’s rapid development.
 Let’s look at all the changes your baby is going through during this sleep regression stage.
 Read more to learn what you can expect from the 8 month sleep regression phase an tips to help you get through it.

 Who knew once your baby finally got the hang of sleeping, and you were finally getting more sleep at night, it would only be hindered by one sleep regression after another and everything would be thrown out of whack!